Golden lion tamarin: Conservation

-The geographic range of and available habitat for golden lion tamarins have both shrunk drastically in the five centuries since the arrival of Portuguese explorers in Brazil in 1500.
-However, there are no estimates of the size of the population pre-1500, and the first published estimates did not appear until the 1970s.
+The geographic ranges of and available habitats for golden lion tamarins have both shrunk drastically in the five centuries since the arrival of Portuguese explorers in Brazil in 1500.
+However, no estimates of the size of the population before 1500 are known, and the first published estimates did not appear until the 1970s.
 By then, golden lion tamarin population estimates ranged from only 100 to 600 surviving individuals, although these estimates were not based on range-wide censuses.
-The first such census, carried out in 1990-1992, counted approximately 560 wild individuals and there were about 100 additional individuals from the reintroduction program living in the wild.
+The first such census, carried out in 1990-1992, counted about 560 wild individuals and about 100 additional individuals from the reintroduction program were living in the wild.
 Since then, the population has grown significantly, following conservation efforts that include reintroduction of zoo-born animals and rescue and translocation of wild individuals from small, at-risk forest fragments (both largely to areas then unoccupied by tamarins), reforestation with a particular focus on connecting separated areas of habitat, and community-based conservation and engagement programs.
-Most recently, a 2022/2023 census estimated more than 4,800 golden lion tamarins living in the current primary area of occurrence in the non-coastal area of the São João and Macaé river basins, with unknown but smaller additional numbers in limited coastal forests and to the west of the primary area of occurrence.
+Most recently, a 2022/2023 census estimated more than 4,800 golden lion tamarins living in the current primary area of occurrence in the noncoastal area of the São João and Macaé River basins, with unknown but smaller additional numbers in limited coastal forests and to the west of the primary area of occurrence.

-The Associação Mico-Leão-Dourado (Golden Lion Tamarin Association) is a Brazilian not-for-profit focused on conservation of golden lion tamarins in the primary area of occurrence (the non-coastal area of the São João and Macaé river basins).
-The Association has identified a number of ongoing threats to continued recovery of the species.
-Key threats include: habitat loss and fragmentation; hunting and trapping for the pet trade (see for recent incidents); the recently highlighted threat of a yellow fever or other disease epidemic and the potential impact of non-native species, most notably the introduced marmoset species that are now found in many of the forest areas occupied by golden lion tamarins, and a feral population of introduced golden-headed lion tamarins (Leontopithecus chrysomelas) within 50 km of the geographic range of the golden lion tamarin, presenting a threat of hybridization (most of the golden-headed lion tamarins were removed between 2015 and 2018).
+The Associação Mico-Leão-Dourado (Golden Lion Tamarin Association) is a Brazilian not-for-profit focused on conservation of golden lion tamarins in their primary area of occurrence.
+The association has identified a number of ongoing threats to continued recovery of the species.
+Key threats include habitat loss and fragmentation, hunting and trapping for the pet trade, the recently highlighted threat of a yellow fever or other disease epidemics, and the potential impact of non-native species, most notably the introduced marmoset species that are now found in many of the forest areas occupied by golden lion tamarins, and a feral population of introduced golden-headed lion tamarins (Leontopithecus chrysomelas) within 50 km of the geographic range of the golden lion tamarin, presenting a threat of hybridization (most of the golden-headed lion tamarins were removed between 2015 and 2018).

-Although not specifically identified in Association publications, climate change may also present a threat to long-term survival for golden lion tamarins.
-Meyer and co-authors used climate change modeling to estimate how much of the historic geographic ranges of the four lion tamarin (Leontopithecus) species would be suitable for their survival in 2050 and 2080.
+Although not specifically identified in association publications, climate change may also present a threat to long-term survival for golden lion tamarins.
+Meyer and coauthors used climate-change modeling to estimate how much of the historic geographic ranges of the four lion tamarin (Leontopithecus) species would be suitable for their survival in 2050 and 2080.
 They concluded that the amount of climatically suitable habitat for golden lion tamarins would be severely reduced by 2050 and insufficient for population survival by 2080.
 The authors stressed caution in interpreting and acting on this conclusion because of numerous uncertainties in the modeling process.

 Key events in the conservation of golden lion tamarins outlined below describe past and ongoing efforts to address many of these threats.